Menu

 Posted on January 14, 2009 in General News,

 From the ASD-Network: Army aviation commanders discussed the importance of continual training and the value of unmanned aerial vehicles in the field at the Association of the United States Army’s Aviation Symposium and Exposition Jan.
-8. Col. Daniel Ball, chief of G-3 aviation, United States Armed Forces Command, led a panel discussion on the commander’s perspective of Army aviation in the field.
-Training, both in flight and on the ground, as well as the support of unmanned aerial vehicles are integral to mission success the panelists said.
-A great asset for Soldiers in rough terrain is the UAV — in […]
+8. Col. Daniel Ball, chief of G-3 aviation, United States Armed Forces Command, led a panel discussion on the commander’s […]

 Above and Beyond